jandono5/weeklyplanner/README.md

-Just a lil' website for my girlfriend so she can keep organised x
+Just a lil' website for my girlfriend so she can keep organised (her name's Bea and mine's Jay, the title isn't just dodgy) x